nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Terms | Meaning
 ----------------- | -------------------
+CLI | Command Line Interface.
+In the context of _Teaching Assistant_, this refers to the command box where you can type your commands.
 GUI | Graphical User Interface.
-It refers to the part of the application you interact with.
+It refers to the part of the application you interact with through graphical features such as buttons.
 JSON | JavaScript Object Notation.
 Your Teaching Assistant data is stored as a JSON file format.
 You can find out more on their official website [here](https://www.json.org/json-en.html)!

 ##### General Syntax